2nd Africa Movie Academy Awards

-The 2nd Africa Movie Academy Awards ceremony was held on April 29, 2006 at the Gloryland Cultural Center in Yenagoa, Bayelsa State, Nigeria, to honor the best African films of 2005.
+The 2nd Africa Movie Academy Awards ceremony was held on 29 April 2006, at the Gloryland Cultural Center in Yenagoa, Bayelsa State, Nigeria, to honor the best African films of 2005.
 The ceremony was broadcast live on Nigerian national television.
 Numerous celebrities and top Nigerian politicians attended the event, including Goodluck Jonathan (former Governor of Bayelsa State) and various Nollywood actresses and actors.
-Special guest was South African Grammy Award-winning artist Miriam Makeba who performed at the ceremony.
+The special guest was South African Grammy Award-winning artist Miriam Makeba, who performed at the ceremony.
 Nigerian veteran actor and playwright Hubert Ogunde received a posthumous award.

 Winners

 Major awards

 The winners of the 19 Award Categories are listed first and highlighted in bold letters.